armchaircaver/nerdle/README.md

 - none of the components of the expression on the left side of the equation is zero

-- multiplication by 1 is not allowed in the expression
+- multiplication and divison by 1 is allowed in the expression

-- division by 1 is not allowed in the expression
-- the right hand side is strictly positive
+- the right hand side is not negative, but can be zero